-This program plays an important role in providing quality care for orphaned and vulnerable children.
-Working with children aged 0 - 12 years old, volunteers on this wonderful program can really improve the lives of these children who have been orphaned as a result of HIV/AIDS, or have been taken into care direct from the streets, or who have been abandoned in hospital after birth.
+This program plays an important role in providing quality care for vulnerable children.
+Working with children aged 0 - 12 years old, volunteers on this wonderful program can really improve the lives of these children who have often been orphaned as a result of HIV/AIDS, or have been taken into care direct from the streets, or who have been abandoned in hospital after birth.
 They include children with disabilities who were abandoned by their parents.
-The orphanage Love Volunteers works with in Bamenda houses children aged 4yrs – 18 yrs.
-The orphanage receives no funding from the government so relies on community help, child sponsorship and the help of volunteers.
-The children all attend school and the orphanage is working to teach them all how to cook, clean, garden and raise pigs and chickens to ensure they are self-sufficient as they get older and move on to having their own families.
-Volunteers play an essential role in the orphanage by giving children one on one attention which they just thrive on, and teaching them about the world.
+The care center Love Volunteers works with in Bamenda houses children aged 4yrs – 18 yrs.
+The center receives no funding from the government so relies on community help, child sponsorship and the help of volunteers.
+The children all attend school and the center is working to teach them all how to cook, clean, garden and raise pigs and chickens to ensure they are self-sufficient as they get older and move on to having their own families.
+Volunteers play an essential role in the canter by giving children one on one attention which they just thrive on, and teaching them about the world.

 Goals of this Project: